-2.1.2 As a preliminary check, the IAPP Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed and that required surveys have been performed.

-2.1.3 Through examining the Supplement to the IAPP Certificate, the PSCO may establish how the ship is equipped for the prevention of air pollution.

-2.1.4 If the certificates and documents are valid and appropriate, and the PSCO's general impressions and visual observations on board confirm a good standard of maintenance, the PSCO should generally confine the inspection to reported deficiencies, if any.

-2.1.5 If, however, the PSCO's general impressions or observations on board give clear grounds (see paragraph 2.1.6) for believing that the condition of the ship or its equipment do not correspond substantially with the particulars of the certificates or the documents, the PSCO should proceed to a more detailed inspection.
+- 2.1.2 As a preliminary check, the IAPP Certificate's validity should be confirmed by verifying that the Certificate is properly completed and signed and that required surveys have been performed. - 2.1.3 Through examining the Supplement to the IAPP Certificate, the PSCO may establish how the ship is equipped for the prevention of air pollution. - 2.1.4 If the certificates and documents are valid and appropriate, and the PSCO's general impressions and visual observations on board confirm a good standard of maintenance, the PSCO should generally confine the inspection to reported deficiencies, if any. - 2.1.5 In the case where the bunker delivery note or the representative sample as required by regulation 18 of this Annex presented to the ship are not in compliance with the relevant requirements, the master or officer in charge of the bunker operation should have documented that through a Notification to the ship's Flag Administration with copies to the port authority under whose jurisdiction the ship did not receive the required documentation pursuant to the bunkering operation and to the bunker deliverer.
+A copy should be retained onboard the ship, together with any available commercial documentation, for the subsequent scrutiny of port State control.

-2.1.6 "Clear grounds" to conduct a more detailed inspection include:

-- .1 evidence that certificates required by the Annex are missing or clearly invalid; - .2 evidence that documents required by the Annex are missing or clearly invalid; - .3 the absence of principal equipment or arrangements specified in the certificates or documents; - .4 the presence of equipment or arrangements not specified in the certificates or documents;

-- .5 evidence from the PSCO's general impressions or observations that serious deficiencies exist in the equipment or arrangements specified in the certificates or documents; - .6 information or evidence that the master or crew are not familiar with essential shipboard operations relating to the prevention of air pollution, or that such operations have not been carried out; - .7 evidence that the quality of fuel oil, delivered to and used on board the ship, appears to be substandard; or - .8 receipt of a report or complaint containing information that the ship appears to be substandard.
+- 2.1.6 If, however, the PSCO's general impressions or observations on board give clear grounds (see paragraph 2.1.7) for believing that the condition of the ship or its equipment do not correspond substantially with the particulars of the certificates or the documents, the PSCO should proceed to a more detailed inspection. - 2.1.7 "Clear grounds" to conduct a more detailed inspection include: - .1 evidence that certificates required by the Annex are missing or clearly invalid; - .2 evidence that documents required by the Annex are missing or clearly invalid; - .3 the absence of principal equipment or arrangements specified in the certificates or documents; - .4 the presence of equipment or arrangements not specified in the certificates or documents; - .5 evidence from the PSCO's general impressions or observations that serious deficiencies exist in the equipment or arrangements specified in the certificates or documents; - .6 information or evidence that the master or crew are not familiar with essential shipboard operations relating to the prevention of air pollution, or that such operations have not been carried out; - .7 evidence that the quality of fuel oil, delivered to and used on board the ship, appears to be substandard; or - .8 receipt of a report or complaint containing information that the ship appears to be substandard